 We are delighted to welcome back the beloved Uncle Brothers Band.
 Singer-songwriter Tom Gardner and Warwick bassist Barry Wiesenfeld will perform a lively, interactive concert for children outdoors on Railroad Green (or indoors at Warwick Valley Middle School, if it’s raining) at 12:00pm.
 Preview the Uncle Brothers here and invite a friend to the concert!
 Feel free to bring a blanket, towel or lawn chair to sit on.

-Enjoy these short chats with several of the beloved authors and illustrators who participated in the 2015 Festival:
+Enjoy these short chats with several of the beloved authors and illustrators who participated in a recent Festival: